maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 - A capstan to wrap these wires
 - Some cardboard to make our testing window prototype

-Using SolidWorks I designed these parts, making sure they were all designed parametrically so that changes could happen very fast if we needed to iterate !
+Using SolidWorks I designed these parts, making sure they were all designed parametrically so that changes could happen very fast if we needed to iterate!

 #### The motor case:
 The DC motor we found was not flat, mainly because it also features a gearbox (Oops forgot to take a pic...).
 So we needed to make it flat so that it is just easier to manipulate and place in our design.
 Nothing too difficult, here is the result